 Nakasu is the “amusement” district in Fukuoka.
 This red light district is packed with bars, restaurants and other forms of “entertainment” industry.

-OK, I have to say it; Nakasu is a gritty area.
+Let it be said straight away: Nakasu is a gritty area.
 It does however have a lot of character, tons of good restaurants and some great back alleys.
-It is also where you find the most centrally located Don Quijote in Fukuoka and most importantly, many of the famous street food stalls.
+It is also where you find the most centrally located Don Quijote in Fukuoka and most importantly, many of the famous yatai street food stalls.

 Nakasu, the island in the middle, has very few traditional tourist attractions.
 There are a few tiny shrines and some atmospheric back alleys.
 The island was constructed in the 1600’s as a help in connecting the two sides of the river by bridges.
 Today Nakasu island has no less than 18 bridges!
 Quite an impressive number for such a small island.
 The number of bridges really underlines the importance of the island as a bridge between the Tenjin area and Hakata.

 Yatai, the street food stalls of Fukuoka, might be the largest tourist draw in the city.
 Famous across Japan, not only foreign tourists come here to experience the delicious street food in the cozy small sidewalk restaurants.
 What I find special about the yatai in Fukuoka is that they aren’t just small carts along the road like you see in in many Asian countries.
 In Fukuoka the street food stalls are tiny restaurants with typically 8-10 seats around a counter.
 The stalls are all temporary, so every evening they are put up and taken down again the same night.
 It’s almost impressive, as some of them really feel like small buildings.